October 11, 2021

 By Keaton Maisano

 A love for motorcycles was on full display Oct.
-8 when a group from Fairfield Community Supports toured the AMA Motorcycle Hall of Fame Museum.
+8 when a group from the Fairfield Community Supports organization toured the AMA Motorcycle Hall of Fame Museum.

 Fairfield Community Supports — which strives to help individuals of different abilities to live as independent and productive members of their communities — had a group of five members and two staffers travel from its Logan, Ohio, location for a self-guided tour of the museum.

 “They really enjoyed [the museum],” Baylee VanCooney, the ADS Director of On the Farm at Fairfield Community Supports, said.
 “They love all the different motorcycles.”

 Among the group of motorcycle enthusiasts was Quentin, who was making his inaugural visit to the museum.
 Although a first time in the museum, Quentin’s personal motorcycling history traces back to his mother who rides.

 Along the tour Quentin spoke of his love for Harley-Davidsons, but his favorite bike — Mystery Ship — was found within the first two minutes of the tour.